Arab–Khazar wars: Khazar and Hunnic raids into the South Caucasus

-Due to the First Muslim Civil War and priorities on other fronts, the Arabs did not again attack the Khazars until the early eighth century.
+Due to the First Muslim Civil War and priorities on other fronts, the Arabs did not attack the Khazars again until the early eighth century.
 Despite the re-establishment of Arab suzerainty after the end of the civil war, the tributary South Caucasus principalities were not yet firmly under Arab rule and their resistance (encouraged by Byzantium) could not be overcome.
 For several decades after the initial Arab conquest, considerable autonomy was left to local rulers; Arab governors worked with them, and they had small forces of their own.
 The Khazars refrained from large-scale interventions in the south; pleas for assistance by Yazdegerd III, the last Sasanian shah, were unanswered.
 After the Arab attacks, the Khazars abandoned Balanjar and moved their capital further north in an attempt to evade the Arab armies.
-However, Khazar auxiliaries and Abkhazian and Alan troops are recorded as fighting alongside the Byzantines against the Arabs in 655.
+However, Khazar auxiliaries and Abkhazian and Alan troops are recorded fighting alongside the Byzantines against the Arabs in 655.

 The only recorded hostilities in the second half of the 7th century were a few Khazar raids into the South Caucasus principalities that were loosely under Muslim dominion.
 These raids were primarily in search of plunder rather than attempts at conquest.
-In one such raid into Albania in 661–62, they were defeated by the local prince, Juansher.
+In one such raid into Albania in 661–62, they were defeated by local prince Juansher.
 A large-scale raid across the South Caucasus in 683 or 685 (also a time of civil war in the Muslim world) was more successful, capturing much booty and many prisoners and killing the presiding princes of Iberia (Adarnase II) and Armenia (Grigor I Mamikonian).
 At the same time, the North Caucasian Huns also launched attacks on Albania in 664 and 680.
 In the first incursion, Prince Juansher was obliged to marry the daughter of the Hunnic king.
 Modern scholars debate whether the Huns acted independently or as Khazar proxies, but several historians consider Hunnic ruler Alp Iluetuer a Khazar vassal; if so, Albania was under a form of indirect Khazar rule during the 680s.
-The Umayyad caliph Mu'awiya I tried to counter Khazar influence by inviting Juansher to Damascus twice, and the 683/685 Khazar raid may have been a reaction to those invitations.
-According to the historian Thomas S. Noonan, on the other hand, the "cautious nature of Khazar policy in the Southern Caucasus" made them avoid direct confrontation with the Umayyads and intervene only during times of civil war.
-Noonan writes that this caution was because the Khazars were themselves preoccupied with consolidating their rule of the Pontic–Caspian steppe and were satisfied with the "limited goal of bringing Albania into the Khazar sphere of influence".
+Umayyad caliph Mu'awiya I tried to counter Khazar influence by inviting Juansher to Damascus twice, and the 683/685 Khazar raid may have been a reaction to those invitations.
+According to historian Thomas S. Noonan, on the other hand, the "cautious nature of Khazar policy in the Southern Caucasus" made them avoid direct confrontation with the Umayyads and intervene only during times of civil war.
+Noonan argues this caution came about because the Khazars were themselves preoccupied with consolidating their rule of the Pontic–Caspian steppe and were satisfied with the "limited goal of bringing Albania into the Khazar sphere of influence".